junseonghwan/nbsr/README.md

 Further information will be provided once we develop an R package.

+The figures from the paper can be reproduced by following the scripts provided [here](https://github.com/junseonghwan/nbsr-experiments/).

 ## Citation

 If you use our package for analysis, please cite our paper doi: https://doi.org/10.1101/2024.05.07.592964.